 Pushshift is an extremely useful resource, but the API is poorly documented.
 As such, this API wrapper is currently designed to make it easy to pass pretty much any search parameter the user wants to try.

-Although it is not necessarily reflective of the current status of the API, you should attempt to familiarize yourself with the Pushshift API documentation to better understand what search arguments are likely to work.
+Although it is not necessarily reflective of the current status of the API, I recommend you attempt to familiarize yourself with the Pushshift API documentation to better understand what search arguments are likely to work.
 The documentation is distributed across several locations:

 Handles rate limiting and exponential backoff subject to maximum retries and maximum backoff limits.
 A minimum rate limit of 1 request per second is used as a default per consultation with Pushshift’s maintainer, /u/Stuck_in_the_matrix.